lgbTime/HAPBDB/README.md

 ## Citation

-If you use HAPDBD in your research, please cite the repository.
+If you use HAPBDB in your research, please cite the repository.